100-Devs-1-Game/All-the-Incrementals/README.md

 An access request window should appear automatically when accessing this link: https://drive.google.com/drive/folders/1353xIfE3CcAIMlAdU_h2BfoSROC3lfDF

+If your Google account ID/email doesn't match your discord username, then please send a message to `@niconorsk` with your information so it can be correlated.

 ### GitHub Repo Access - For Coders

 To gain access to GitHub, request access in the `#up-the-chain` channel on discord.